BYLAWS AND STANDING RULES

 - The Chapter shall meet twice annually at the site of the Society annual meeting and at a place to be determined by a majority of the active members attending the previous annual meeting.
 The Program Committee will consist of members residing in or near the place of meeting and other duly appointed active members.

-- In the event of an emergency, the Executive Board may cancel a meeting or change the place of meeting, or order a Special Meeting.
+- In the event of an emergency, the Executive Board may cancel a meeting or change the place of meeting, or order a special meeting.
 If a meeting is canceled, the Executive Board shall schedule the next meeting and a place agreed upon among the Board.

 - A quorum for the transaction of official business of the Chapter shall consist of any number of active members in good standing present.
+A quorum for the transaction of official business among the Executive Board shall consist of a simple majority.

 - A motion to amend the Bylaws or to establish or dissolve a Standing Committee shall require a two-thirds majority of those voting.
 A Special Committee may be established or dissolved at the Executive Board's discretion or upon completion of that committee's appointed task(s).